EmparYahui/urban-oer-chinese/03_assessment/01_assessment_framework.md

 ---

-## 🧠 AR as evaluable layer
+## 🧠 AR as evaluable mediation layer

-Augmented Reality is not evaluated technically.
+Augmented Reality is conceptualised as a **situated mediation infrastructure**, integrated into the assessment system.

-It is assessed as **situated mediation infrastructure**, in terms of:
+It is evaluated in terms of:

 - relevance of spatial anchoring
 - coherence between artefact and location
-- enhancement of situated meaning
+- enhancement of situated meaning-making
-- accessibility of geolocated learning resources
+- accessibility and usability of geolocated outputs

 ---

-## 📂 Evidence sources
+## 📂 Evidence and data sources

-Assessment draws on:

-- learner artefacts
-- teacher observation logs
+The assessment system generates and triangulates three types of data:

-- learner reflection notes
+- **Primary artefacts**: learner multimodal productions
-- AR-linked outputs
-- revision cycles
+- **Process data**: revision cycles, task progression
+- **Contextual data**: teacher observation, learner reflection, AR interactions

 ---